bean-mhm/realbloom/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Support for animations: animated apertures, kernels, input images, and animated parameters
+- [ ] Color Management System
 - [ ] OpenEXR support
 - [ ] Node-based workflow
+- [ ] Support for animated apertures, kernels and input images

 See the [open issues](https://github.com/bean-mhm/realbloom/issues) for a full list of proposed features (and known issues).